MrMothi/MrMothi/README.md

 ## More about me and my skillset

 * I am a computer science co-op student at Toronto Metropolitan University
-* Goal of becoming a software developer
+* Goal of working in the computer science domain
 * Started programming in high school
 * Gaming is my favourite passtime 🕹️
 * I like building computers